On this first Sunday in the new liturgical year, Jesus warns His followers to “stay awake!” Why do we need to hear this today?

 Second Reading (Read Rom 13:11-14)

-St. Paul wrote to the Christians in Rome the same exhortation Jesus gave His disciples: “awake from sleep.”
+St. Paul wrote to the Christians in Rome the same exhortation Jesus gave His disciples, to “awake from sleep.”
 We can sense his urgency as he tells believers “our salvation is nearer now than when we first believed … the day is at hand.”
 St. Paul believed Jesus’ own urgent words about readiness for the day of the Lord.
 He lived, did his missionary work, and died before the first judgment, the fall of Jerusalem.
 He knew the timetable Jesus Himself had given: one generation (see Mt 24:34).
 We should expect to see this reality reflected in his writings.

 Because Jesus’ words have a double layer of meaning, we can be greatly helped by what St. Paul wrote to people who should live with expectation of the Lord’s “day”: “Let us then throw off the works of darkness and put on the armor of light.”
 What a bracing challenge to us as we begin our season of Advent today!
 St. Paul gives us concrete examples of behavior to “throw off”: sensual self-indulgence (orgies, drunkenness, promiscuity, lust) and selfish pride (rivalry, jealousy).
 He assures us that if we “put on the Lord Jesus Christ, and make no provisions for the desires of the flesh,” we will be ready for Him whenever He comes.